Modules over relative monads for syntax and semantics: Formalization in the proof assistant Coq

-Suppose given a set $A$ of inequations (formally, a family of inequations indexed by a type \lstinline!A!) over the signature $S$.
+We formalize sets of classic inequations as pairs of an indexing type \lstinline!A! together with a term of type \lstinline!Inequations A!, that is, a map from \lstinline!A! to the type of classic inequations \lstinline!ineq_classic!.
 The category of representations of $(S,A)$ is obtained as a full subcategory of the category of representations of $S$.
 The following declaration produces a subcategory from predicates on the type of representations and on the (dependent) type of morphisms of representations, yielding the category \lstinline!PROP_REP! of representations of $(S,A)$: